 Mariana Flores Hernandez, facilities coordinator, and a team of fellow associates at Bosch’s Mexicali, Mexico (MexP), location wanted to transform the site’s landscaping to better preserve the natural environment.
 Located in a dry and hot desert region, the facility was previously covered by large areas of grass and non-native plant species, which required frequent upkeep and high water consumption.
 To change this, Flores and her team recognized the qualities of their surroundings and focused on cultivating a setting that was better suited to the climate.
 This resulted in a landscape that was less green, but more authentic to the region and is expected to save more than $25,000 annually on water.

 “At MexP, we live and work in a region of the world where water is at a premium,” said Flores.
 “When consuming water, no matter the purpose or function, we need to closely monitor where and how much of it is being used.
 Our team realized the way our grounds were previously set up was a drain on valuable resources, specifically water.”
+Reducing water use in phases

 All of this work to reinvent the MexP location grounds did not happen overnight.
 The team was looking to do some major renovations, including reconstructing the garden and adjacent shrubbery by using plants native to the desert that thrive in heat and require less water.
 All this took a series of three phases, beginning in early 2015.